-Focus on improving operating efficiencies of current services and eliminate service gaps where and when public transportation is not available.
+Focus on improving operating efficiencies of current services and eliminating service gaps where and when public transportation is not available.
 MET Transit has hired a consultant to conduct a comprehensive Transit Study.
-MPO staff will serve on the advisory committee.
+The FY 2026-2030 Passenger Transportation Plan (PTP) will be adopted and submitted to the Iowa DOT by May 1, 2025.

-- Held two Transit Advisory Committee (TAC) meetings - Monitored the FY 2021-2025 Passenger Transportation Plan (PTP) - Meetings with MET Transit staff to discuss planning assistance and coordination of services opportunities - Technical assistance developing a Request for Proposal for a comprehensive Transit Study, and consultant interviews. - Waterloo Transportation Task Force meetings
+- Held two Transit Advisory Committee (TAC) meetings - Monitored the FY 2021-2025 Passenger Transportation Plan (PTP) - Meetings with MET Transit staff to discuss planning assistance and coordination of services opportunities

-- Maintain and update the FY 2021-2025 PTP (as needed) - Monitoring projects and initiatives identified in the FY 2021-2025 PTP - Two TAC meetings (at minimum) - Planning assistance for MET Transit - MET Transit Study Advisory Committee meetings
+- Maintain and update the FY 2021-2025 PTP (as needed) - Monitoring projects and initiatives identified in the FY 2021-2025 PTP - Two TAC meetings (at minimum) - Planning assistance for MET Transit - Passenger transportation provider survey and public input survey for the FY 2026-2030 PTP - Draft FY 2026-2030 PTP submitted by February 1, 2025 - Final FY 2026-2030 PTP submitted by May 1, 2025